jasonvla/mei_encoding_course/README.md

 ```

 connecting the highest notes of the chords has to be done with a `<slur>` element.
 Also, in Chapter _4.3.2 (Ties, Slurs and Phrase Marks)_ of the Guidelines, there is explained that slur can also be encoded as an attribute.
-However, I did not really try that in my encoding because I was already kind of used to creating slurs as elements.
+However, I did not really do that in my encoding because I was already kind of used to creating slurs as elements.

-During the course, we already figured that using @tstamp and @tstamp2 instead of @startid and @endid in a <slur> element creates a different slur.
-In most of my cases, I went with the id-approach because oftentimes a more "tight" connection of the slur was needed.
+During the course, we already figured that using @tstamp and @tstamp2 instead of @startid and @endid in a `<slur>` element has an impact on the visualization.
+In most of my cases, I went with the ID-approach because oftentimes a more "tight" connection of the slur was needed.

 Placing accents with an `<artic>` element within the `<note>` element was very convenient and by adding a @place to it, defining the location also worked out fine.

-Furthermore, encoding that accidentals stay the same despite not explicitly written (like the f sharp in measure 1) has to be done with the @accid.ges attribute within a `<note>` element.
+Furthermore, encoding that accidentals stay the same despite not explicitly written (like the f-sharp in measure 1) has to be done with the @accid.ges attribute within a `<note>` element.

 One thing confused me when I looked up Chapter *4.2.5.2.1 (Chords in CMN)* of the MEI Guidelines: In the according example, there is a C-sharp minor excerpt (*Figure 12*) and directly below it, there is an excerpt of the encoding (*Listing 133*).
 I do not understand, why adding @accid.ges is needed for notes that are already sharp by definition due to the key signature of C-sharp such as C or G...